zalenix/portaldocs/portal-sdk/templates/portalfx-performance-overview.md

 1. Waterfalling bundling

-    If any waterfalls exist within the extension, ensure you have the proper bundling hinting in place, as specified in the optimize bundling document located at []().
+    If any waterfalls exist within the extension, ensure you have the proper bundling hinting in place.
+Check for waterfalling or serialized bundle requests, as described in [portalfx-extensions-bp-performance.md#coding-best-practices](portalfx-extensions-bp-performance.md#coding-best-practices).
+If any waterfalls exist within the extension, ensure you have the proper bundling hinting in place, as specified in the optimize bundling document located at [top-extensions-debugging.md#toggling-optimizations](top-extensions-debugging.md#toggling-optimizations).

     The waterfall can be avoided or reduced by using the following code.